skydoves/FlexibleBottomSheet/README.md

 }
 ```

-You can expand or hide the bottom sheet manually by utilizing the `FlexibleBototmSheetState` like the code below:
+You can expand or hide the bottom sheet manually by utilizing the `FlexibleBottomSheetState` like the code below:

 <img src="previews/preview4.gif" width="300px" align="right">